Visa vs. Form I-94, Arrival/Departure Record: What’s the Difference?

 Form I-94–General

-Second, you must apply for admission at a port of entry staffed by Department of Homeland Security (DHS) Customs and Border Protection (CBP) inspectors.
-The inspectors, guardians of the nation’s borders, are responsible for deciding whether to admit or refuse admission to travelers.
+After arriving at a port of entry with your visa, you must apply to U.S. Customs and Border Protection (CBP) for admission.
+A CBP inspector is responsible for deciding whether to admit or refuse admission to travelers.
 Having a visa is not a guarantee that you will be admitted.

-CBP will provide you with a paper or electronic Form I-94.
-This form serves as evidence of lawful admission and alien registration.
-It is important that you depart the U.S. on or before the last day you are authorized to be in the U.S. on any given trip, based on the expiration date on your I-94.
-Failure to depart the U.S. is a violation of status, may cause your visa to be automatically voided, and may cause you to be ineligible for a visa in the future for return travel to the U.S.
+A Form I-94, Arrival/Departure Record, serves as evidence of lawful admission.
+It is important that you depart the U.S. on or before the last day you are authorized to be in the U.S. on any given trip, based on the expiration date on your I-94, unless you are granted an extension of stay in the U.S. Failure to depart the U.S. is a violation of status, may cause your visa to be automatically voided, and may cause you to be ineligible for a visa in the future for return travel to the U.S.

 The expiration date on the Form I-94 is decided by the inspector.
 It need not relate to the date to which the visa is valid.
 For example: